djrowley2104/MS3-Project-Cossetted/README.md

 ### Balsamiq was used to create the wireframes during the design process.

 # Testing
-## I have started to create the base of the website, at the moment I’m having an issue getting the site to work correctly when in mobile mode, the hamburger is displayed, but when you click on it the dropdown menu is not displayed, therefore the js file does not load and work correctly.
-After lots of work I found the correct way to get the Mongo Data Base talking to my GitPod project and then deployed on Heroku, still having issue with Heroku.
+## I have started to create the base of the website, at the moment I’m having an issue getting the site to work correctly when in mobile mode, the hamburger is displayed, but when you click on it the dropdown menu is not displayed, therefore the js file does not load and work correctly. ## After lots of work I found the correct way to get the Mongo Data Base talking to my GitPod
+project and then deployed on Heroku, still having issue with Heroku.
-## Working on GitPod template hoping to get the sign in sorted.
+## Working on GitPod template hoping to get the sign in sorted, all seems to work after some teething problems, down to some naming errors in the app.py file, once corrected all is well.
 ## Getting the website to right to the MongoDB, I needed to used the correct logic and re-listen to the tutorials in order to get the logic sorted.
 Once I got the correct logic, it was easy.
 ## Adding sell item and sell classic to the app.py file and getting them to right to the data base I needed to re-listen to the tutorials again.
 ## Edit Sales item, the field should be populated from the MongoDB, this is not happening, after talking with the tutors, I was able to solve this error, code amended and now it works.